What Causes Fiber Internet Outages?

 Burglars and vandals can also cut internet cables to cut off internet access to a household or neighborhood they want to target.
 While cutting live cables is extremely risky, burglars are sometimes willing to take the risk if it lets them bypass internet-connected security systems.

 Burglars have also been known to target data centers that house expensive equipment.
-A data center break in can shut down internet access to anyone who relies on that data center.
+A data center break-in can shut down internet access to anyone who relies on that data center.

 A fixed wireless internet failover keeps you online

 Fixed wireless internet is a wireless 4G LTE or 5G connection installed on a Wi-Fi router.
-It connects you to the internet via local cell towers – sending data over the same radio frequency bands as cell phones, but with a connection much stronger than a cell phone or mobile hotspot.
+It connects you to the internet via local cell towers – sending data over the same radio frequency bands as cell phones, but with a connection much more robust than a cell phone or mobile hotspot.

 Wireless internet connections are less vulnerable to physical damage than wired connections.
 For this reason, many homes and businesses use fixed wireless internet as a failover internet option that keeps them online if their fiber internet connection goes down for any reason.